hesaad/M365DPlaybooks/README.md

 A power automate playbook that integrate as connected application to Microsoft Defender for Endpoint and OneDrive for business to allow SOC to recover from ransomware files/data disruption via an automated process.
 Noting that the playbook trigger can be replaced with a recurrence schedule instead of MDE alert base.

+Pre-reqs:
+- Microsoft Defender for Endpoint.
+- Concerned machines are already conbaored and synced with OneDrive For business.
+- POwer Automate / Azure Logic Apps.

-Please note this is just a sample - idea.
+Please note this is just a sample - PoC.
 Below are the main configuration & setup steps:

 First you need to create app registeration under your M365 Defender tenant, make sure to consent the folowing application permissions under "Microsoft Graph" API permissions: